 When is the ‘Big Mouth’ Season 3 Release Date?

-It’s gotta be pretty soon, right?
 Back in February, after Netflix released a Valentine’s Day special, we predicted that Season 3 would arrive in late September or early October of 2019.
-That still sounds about right, and it also sticks with the show’s general release schedule.
+In late August, Netflix confirmed that Big Mouth Season 3 would be released October 4, 2019.

 Big Mouth Had a 2019 Valentine’s Day Special